roberd13/dsedocker/README.md

 Install Docker based on instructions found [here](https://docs.docker.com/engine/installation/) for your environment .
 Understanding of Docker and containers

-If you're building custom images based on the github repo, you'll need to download the tarball(s) or provide a direct link(s) (see the dockerfile).
-To get immediate and ongoing automated access sign up for a [DataStax Academy account](https://academy.datastax.com/).
-You can then use your DataStax Academy credentials for [direct access](http://downloads.datastax.com/enterprise/) to point releases.
+If you're building custom images based on the github repo, you'll need a DataStax Academy Account.
+To sign up for a [DataStax Academy account](https://academy.datastax.com/).
+You then pass your DataStax Academy credentials to the build script

 # Configuration Management